elte-nlp/elte-nlp-course/lecture_source/nlp_19-augmented_llms.md

 __Reciprocal rank fusion__

 - introduced in the paper of @rrf_fusion
-- combines the ranks of multiple rerankers, gives more weight to hiher ranks
+- combines the ranks of multiple rerankers, gives more weight to higher ranks
 - __RFF formula__

 $$